simonwardjones/forget-code/Python/ab-testing/ab_testing.md

    - no peaking
    - statistical significance
  - P value misinterpretation - it is not a probability of B being better than A
- - overview of how Bayesian methodology thinks of conversion as a distribution
+ - Overview of how Bayesian methodology thinks of conversion as a distribution

 **Citations**
  - https://www.evanmiller.org/how-not-to-run-an-ab-test.html (Article 7 - Evan miller)